Alderwasley Hall School: Use as a school

 The school is primarily a term-time residential school, but takes day pupils primarily from Derbyshire, Leicestershire, Nottinghamshire and Staffordshire.
 It also has an onsite Children's Home for some pupils to live 52 weeks a year at the school.
 Despite being an independent school, the majority of funding comes from local education authorities (LAs).

 The school has extensive grounds, which include a series of ponds, which are home to ducks and geese.
 The parish church of All Saints lies close to the entrance of the school grounds.

 The Headteacher is Sara Forsyth.
 It is owned by the SENAD Group based in Derby who run other schools for children and young people with learning difficulties.

 2017/18 was a second successive record breaking year for Student GCSE results for the school.
 There was further national uncertainty in GCSE results this year due to the implementation of GCSE reforms, including a new grading system for many GCSEs.
 Students this year, were graded on a 9-1 scale (9 being the highest) for reformed GCSEs, whilst retaining the A*-G scale (A* being the highest) for all other GCSEs.
 Of the 34 GCSEs taken by 19 young people in 11 different subjects every single one was passed and 74% of them were awarded a grade 4+/C+.

 In July 2018, the School was graded Good, with outstanding features by Ofsted Inspectors.

 Alderwasley Hall Sixth Form Centre

 The Sixth Form Centre Alderwasley Hall Sixth Form Centre, is based 1 mi south of Wirksworth.
 It is also used by the students from Alderwasley for Sport and Art.

 Specialisms

 Alderwasley Hall School and Sixth Form Centre are situated in picturesque Derbyshire, close to the towns of Matlock, Belper and Wirksworth.

-The school provides specialist education, therapy and care for children and young people aged 5 – 20 years, with speech, language and communication needs and/or Asperger syndrome and/or Acquired Brain Injury (ABI).
+The school provides specialist education, therapy and care for children and young people aged 5 – 20 years, with speech, language and communication needs and/or Asperger syndrome and/or acquired brain injury.